pgravelin/rcos-status-updates/fall_2018/week_08.md

-## Last Week's Accomplishments
+# Last Week's Accomplishments

-Last week, I implemeneted a simple authentication system for our website that allows a user to log into our website using their Github credentials.
+Last week, I implemented a simple authentication system for our website that allows a user to log into our website using their Github credentials.